Download Causes of the Cold War Worksheets

 Support of Proxy-wars

-These didn’t necessarily cause the Cold War, but worsened it.
-The two superpowers often wrestled for superiority when it came to third world countries, supporting proxy wars in which they typically supplied and advised opposing factions in civil wars including the Vietnam War to the U.S. backing the Ethiopian government and the Soviets going with next-door rival Somalia in the 1970s.
-This just goes to show that their alignments were often arbitrary.
+Proxy wars didn’t necessarily cause the Cold War but worsened it.
+The two superpowers often wrestled for superiority when it came to third world countries, supporting proxy wars in which they typically supplied and advised opposing factions in civil wars, including the Vietnam War to the U.S. backing the Ethiopian government and the Soviets going with next-door rival Somalia in the 1970s.
+This goes to show that their alignments were often arbitrary.

 USSR’s Fear of America’s Atomic Bomb

 The Soviet Union was extremely concerned about its security after being invaded twice in the twentieth century.
 In 1945, America created and used the atomic bomb against Japan and the USSR was determined to create one of its own.
 Both the USSR and the U.S.A. built up huge arsenals of Inter-Continental Ballistic Missiles (ICBMs).
 The United States tested a hydrogen bomb in 1952 and in November 1955, the USSR developed one too.
 After that, the U.S. moved its bombers into Europe.
 In 1955, West Germany was allowed to re-arm and join NATO.
 Russia responded by forming the Warsaw Mutual Defense Pact with its buffer zone neighbours.

 USSR’s Expansion West into Eastern Europe and Broken Election Promises